karomancer/portfolio-nextjs/site/src/content/portfolio/mydiji.md

 We had standing meetings and kept canceling them, because async drafts moved faster than any call.
 My emails went out at 1 AM and 3 AM; the replies came back over breakfast.
 It worked.

 Jeff and Amit played the video several times in small focus groups of friends and colleagues.
-That focus group changed the film twice.
-First, they couldn't keep Jenn and the assistant, then named Laurie, straight ("Don't name her, Just call her 'mydiji.'
+Those focus groups changed the film twice.
+First, they couldn't keep Jenn and the assistant, then named Laurie, straight ("Don't name her.
+Just call her 'mydiji.'
 She's his diji.
 Why name her?").
 So Laurie lost her name, and the "Laurie Approved" stamps in the film became "Diji Approved."

 ![A film still with a purple MYDIJI RECOMMENDED APPROVED stamp over the assistant](/optimized/portfolio/mydiji/stamp.webp)